dataminer-site/dataminer-site.github.io/docs/archive/0.7/guides/data_viewers/tad.md

 # Browsing Database Files

-Of particular interest to DuckDb users, Tad can serve as a lightweight browser for DuckDb and SQLite database files.
+Of particular interest to DataMiner users, Tad can serve as a lightweight browser for DataMiner and SQLite database files.
 Just run:
 ```sh
 $ tad myDatabase.duckdb
 ```
-from the command line to get a browsable view of the tables in a DuckDb database file.
+from the command line to get a browsable view of the tables in a DataMiner database file.
 This also works for sqlite databases (files with a `.sqlite` extension).

 # Peeking Under The Bonnet